We’re providing planning and advisory services for the Star of the South (SOTS) project, Australia’s most advanced offshore wind farm.

 Next generation power solution

 SOTS is an offshore wind project proposed off the coast of Gippsland, Victoria.
-The project is progressing under a feasibility licence across a 586 km² area, located approximately 10 km from the coast at its closest point.
+The project is progressing under a feasibility licence across a 586 kilometre² area, located approximately 10-40 kilometres from the coast.

-SOTS could include up to 150 turbines, and at full capacity, it has the potential to generate up to 2.2 GW of electricity, enough to power around 1.2 million homes across Victoria.
+Up to 147 turbines would be installed in the wind farm area, and at full capacity, it has the potential to generate up to 2.2 GW of electricity, enough to power around 1.2 million homes across Victoria.
 The project is also expected to create up to 6,000 Australian jobs over its lifetime and deliver billions in local investment.
-Leading the approvals process

-The construction, operation and decommissioning of the wind farm is subject to comprehensive environmental and planning assessment, approval, and licensing processes.
-In 2019, AECOM was engaged as the lead approvals consultant to support the project’s development.
+The construction, operation and decommissioning of the wind farm is subject to comprehensive environmental and planning assessment, approval and licensing processes.
+In 2019, we were engaged as planning and environmental approvals advisor to support the project’s development.
 Working closely with regulatory agencies, we led the development of the approvals strategy, including the adoption of a project design envelope approach through impact assessment.

-Our work so far has included collecting environmental data to inform environmental impact assessments, incorporating feedback from the stakeholders into project planning, and supporting the development of the underground cable connection to the proposed VicGrid hub, in collaboration with landholders along the route.
+Our work included collecting environmental data to inform environmental impact assessments, incorporating feedback from the stakeholders into project planning, and supporting the development of the underground cable connection to the proposed VicGrid hub.

 A clear pathway forward

-Our work is helping to establish a clear pathway for the project to obtain the required planning and environmental approvals.
-This is enabling SOTS to actively manage approvals risks and continue progressing with greater confidence.
+Our work has helped to establish a clear pathway for the project to obtain the required planning and environmental approvals.
+This has enabled SOTS to actively manage approvals risks and progress the project with greater confidence.